Press Release from The Premium Cigar Association:

 https://ecf.dcd.uscourts.gov/cgi-bin/show_public_doc?2016cv1460-276

-Find one at your local tobacconist and smoke along with us!
+Pick one up from your local tobacconist and smoke along with us.

 Pick one up from your local tobacconist and smoke along with us!